github/update-project-action/README.md

 * `operation` - Operation type (update or read)
 * `organization` - The organization that contains the project, defaults to the current repository owner
 * `project_number` - The project number from the project's URL
 * `value` - The value to set the project field to.
-Only required for operation type read
+Only required for operation type update

 ### Outputs